-I am the survivor of two abusive relationships and with the added trauma of my perpetrators colluding, which has had a devastating impact on my son and mine, mental health.
+I am the survivor of two abusive relationships, with the added trauma of my perpetrators colluding.
+This has had a devastating impact on both my and my son’s mental health.

 A picture of the winners of the 2008 Business Start-up Awards, I’m standing in the back row on the left.